finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

             var apiInstance = new PortfolioGroupsApi(config);
             var scope = scope_example;  // string | The scope of the portfolio group to update the definition for. var code = code_example;  // string | The code of the portfolio group to update the definition for.
-Together with the scope this uniquely identifies the portfolio group. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to update the definition. (optional) var updatePortfolioGroupRequest = new UpdatePortfolioGroupRequest(); // UpdatePortfolioGroupRequest | The updated portfolio group definition. (optional)
+Together with the scope this uniquely identifies the portfolio group. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime at which to update the definition. (optional) var updatePortfolioGroupRequest = new UpdatePortfolioGroupRequest(); // UpdatePortfolioGroupRequest | The updated portfolio group definition. (optional)

             try